ProfessorManhattan/docs-ansible/contributing/dev-environment.md

 This will install all the dependencies and automatically register a pre-commit hook.
 More specifically, `npm i` will:

-1. Install the Node.js dependencies
+1. Install the Node.js development environment dependencies
 2. Install a pre-commit hook using [husky](https://www.npmjs.com/package/husky)
+3. Ensure that meta files and documentation are up-to-date
-3. Install the Python 3 requirements
+4. Install the Python 3 requirements
-4. Install the Ansible Galaxy requirements
+5. Install the Ansible Galaxy requirements

 ### NPM Tasks Available